Home| Founder| Articles| Consultations| About OSFA

 His four qualities, represented by the four

-hands of the swastika, are purity,
+hands of the Swastik, are purity,

 auspiciousness, innocence, and supreme